hyejinggu/emotionWeather-backend/README.md

 ## 🗓️ Roadmap / TODO

-- [ ] 감정 입력 API 구현
+- [ ] Build emotion input API
-- [ ] PostgreSQL 연결 및 데이터 저장
+- [ ] Connect PostgreSQL and persist data
-- [ ] QR 코드 기반 그룹 기능
+- [ ] Implement QR-based group management
-- [ ] OpenAI API 통신 및 응답 파싱
+- [ ] Integrate OpenAI API and parse responses
-- [ ] 결과 요약 페이지 구현
+- [ ] Create the group emotion summary page
-- [ ] 프로젝트 배포
+- [ ] Deploy the project

 ---

 ## 🙋‍♀️ About

-이 프로젝트는 혼자서 진행하는 작은 실험이자,
-FastAPI와 OpenAI를 활용한 감정 데이터 기반 웹서비스 개발 연습용 프로젝트입니다.
+This is a personal side project and a learning experiment to explore how FastAPI and OpenAI can be combined to create a meaningful, emotion-aware web experience.